Home > Services > e-Invoice System in 2024

 B2C (Business-to-consumer) supplies are not currently covered under e-invoicing.

-e-Invoice Format or e Invoice Schema
+e Invoice Format or GST e Invoice Schema

 Generating an e-invoice relies on approximately 140 data fields outlined in the e-invoice schema and template.
 Among these, around 50 data fields are marked mandatory and must be completed.
 The mandatory fields cover essential details such as buyer and supplier information, invoice value, tax rate, description, HSN of goods and/or services, taxable value, and tax amounts.
 The remaining fields pertain to payment-related information, including bank account number, payment mode, and reference document number.